silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ```

 [notice]
-The extension is automatically applied to `SiteTree` class.
+The extension is automatically applied to the `SiteTree` class.
 For more information on extensions see
 <a href="../extending">extending</a> and the <a href="../configuration">Configuration</a> documentation.
 [/notice]